 As in the days of the Reformers, today we are facing both internal and external threats.
 Internally we are facing a renaissance of paganism.
-Externally we are facing threats from an aggressive radical Islamic Jihad.
+Externally we are facing threats from an aggressive radical Islamic Jihad and intolerant secularism.
 Even more seriously, there is a crisis in our churches.
 Most of our people are ignorant of history, and have a very superficial grasp of Scripture.
 As a result, many professing Christians are compromising, cowardly and ineffective.
-Our churches are filled with weak and worldly, lukewarm and inactive members.
+Our churches are filled with weak and worldly, lukewarm and inactive members, or they are tamely locked down in compliance with secular regulations.
 The salt has lost its flavour, and the light is being hid under a bushel.

 Paganism and Radical Islam

-With many Christians in defeat and retreat, we are facing a resurgent paganism, a pervasive Humanism and an aggressive Islamic radicalism.
+With many Christians in defeat and retreat, we are facing a resurgent paganism, a pervasive Humanism, an intolerant secularism and an aggressive Islamic radicalism.
 To counter these threats we need the faith and boldness of Martin Luther, the courage and conviction of Ulrich Zwingli, the doctrine and devotion of John Calvin, the evangelistic zeal of William Farel, the dedication of William Tyndale, the faithfulness of Heinrich Bullinger, and the steadfastness of John Hus.

 It would appear that Humanism has hijacked many churches.
 Theistic Evolution is uncritically accepted, worldly entertainment and rock music predominates in all too many youth groups.
 Antinomianism and egalitarianism are pervasive.
 All too many churches seem to be more conformed to the world than transformed by the renewing of their minds.